AmeriCorps Positions Available:

 - Coursework in environmental science, biology, sustainability, or other relevant courses.

-- Work experience in aquatic science, water resource management, and water resource policy.
+- Work experience in aquatic science, water resource management, and water resource policy if applicable.

-- Water quality monitoring knowledge or work experience.
+- Water quality monitoring knowledge or work experience if applicable.

 - GIS and GPS training and/or experience.